-Inspired by the theoretical work on tailoring an electron-hole propagator into contributions associated with a single electron-hole trajectory~\cite{wu2023explicit}, it was experimentally demonstrated that HSG from bulk GaAs that is near-resonantly excited by a weak NIR laser and simultaneously driven by a linearly polarized strong terahertz (THz) field can be viewed as a Michelson-like interferometer for Bloch waves based on the three-band model discussed above~\cite{o2024bloch}.
-The polarizations of the sidebands, as the interferograms from the Bloch-wave interferometer, were reasonably reproduced by an analytic model of the electron-hole propagators based on a classical description of electron-hole recollisions in a THz electric field.
-By neglecting detuning of the NIR laser with respect to the bandgap $E_{\rm g}$ and taking the other Hamiltonian parameters from the literature, the Bloch-wave interferograms were used to extract an average dephasing constant for the two species of electron-hole pairs, the E-HH and E-LH pairs~\cite{o2024bloch}.
-With the same assumption, experimentally distinguishing the dephasing rates of the two electron-hole species has also been shown to be possible by studying the temperature dependences of the electron-hole propagators~\cite{costello2023breaking}.
+By leveraging the theoretical work on tailoring an electron-hole propagator into contributions associated with a single electron-hole trajectory~\cite{wu2023explicit}, it was experimentally demonstrated that HSG from bulk GaAs that is near-resonantly excited by a weak NIR laser and simultaneously driven by a linearly polarized, strong terahertz (THz) field can be viewed as a Michelson-like interferometer for Bloch waves based on the three-band model discussed above~\cite{o2024bloch}.
+The polarizations of the sidebands, which serve as interferograms of the Bloch-wave interferometer, were reasonably reproduced by using an analytic model of the electron-hole propagators based on a classical description of electron-hole recollisions in a THz electric field.
+By neglecting the detuning of the NIR laser with respect to the bandgap $E_{\rm g}$ and taking the remaining Hamiltonian parameters from the literature, the Bloch-wave interferograms were used to extract an average dephasing constant for the two species of electron-hole pairs, the E-HH and E-LH pairs~\cite{o2024bloch}.
+Under the same assumption, it has also been shown that experimentally distinguishing the dephasing rates of the two electron-hole species is possible by studying the temperature dependences of the electron-hole propagators~\cite{costello2023breaking}.